zzzprojects/docs/entityframework-extensions.net/pages/documentations/options/ignore-on-update-expression.md

 Try it: [EF Core](https://dotnetfiddle.net/JdDCHB) | [EF6](https://dotnetfiddle.net/rKFA73)

- - It will update data in all the columns except for the `CreatedDate` column because `CreatedDate` property is specified in `IgnoreOnUpdateExpression`.
+ - It will update data in all the columns except for the `CreatedDate` column because the `CreatedDate` property is specified in `IgnoreOnUpdateExpression`.